node-pcap/node_pcap/node_ko_article.md

 ## Work in Progress

-There are a lot of cases that `node_pcap` doesn't handle, and for these you'll need a more thorough packet decoder like Wireshark.
+There are a lot of cases that `node_pcap` doesn't handle, and for these you'll need a more complete packet decoder like Wireshark.
 I'm trying to handle the common case of OSX/Linux, IPv4, TCP, HTTP, and WebSocket first, and then add support for other variants of the protocol stack.